ibm-cloud-docs/containers/cs_dedicated.md

         ```
         {: pre}

         Invited users that have an existing IBMid have the `ACTIVE` status.
-Invited users that did not have an existing IBMid have the `PENDING` status before they accept the invitation the `ACTIVE` status after they accept the invitation.
+Invited users that did not have an existing IBMid have the `PENDING` status before they accept the invitation and the `ACTIVE` status after they accept the invitation.

 3. If any user needs cluster create privileges, you must grant the Administrator role to that user.